 We evaluate sources based on content analysis of many individual articles, not just a high-level source evaluation.
 Each dot on the interactive chart represents an article we have rated, and as you can see from the isolated view of the New York Times on our interactive chart, some articles are rated as opinion, others as analysis, and others as fact reporting.
 To date, our analyst team has rated over 12,000 individual articles and show episodes from news and news-like sources.

 We also care deeply about media literacy–specifically, news literacy–and the importance of teaching people how to discern reliability and bias in news content themselves.
-That is why we provide a full news literacy education program called SUMMA, which teaches students how to rate articles using our methodology to create their own Media Bias Charts.
-It includes access to CART, the software platform we use to enter ratings for articles.
-We provide it in programs for schools and for individual adult learners.
+That is why we provide a full news literacy education program, which teaches students how to rate articles using our methodology to create their own Media Bias Charts.

 In your article you said “[a]s educators, we must transition away from crutches like these, and instead endorse comprehensive, skill-based evaluation of information sources.”
 Our program includes extensive instructor and student materials, over eight hours of instruction, and encourages practice to develop skill.
 I’d like to invite you both to review our curriculum and materials, free of charge.
 I believe you will find it comprehensively teaches skill-based evaluation of information sources.
 Please let me know if you would like to review it and I will have someone from my team set you up with access.